RalphHightower/blog/_posts/2025/08/2025-08-26-DOGETeamUploadedPrivateSSADataToCloud.md

 The information take from the [Social Security](https://www.ssa.gov/) contains information that criminals can use for identity theft.
 New [Social Security Numbers](https://www.ssa.gov/) would have to be issued

-- full name
+- full names
-- address
+- addresses
 - birth dates
-- Social Security Number
+- Social Security Numbers

 ## [Whistleblower accuses DOGE team of endangering critical Social Security data](https://www.msnbc.com/rachel-maddow-show/maddowblog/whistleblower-accuses-doge-team-endangering-critical-social-security-d-rcna227264)